LegumeFederationDataStore/about_the_data_store/metadata/about_the_data_repository.md

 a species needs to be housed in the repository.
 (There may be some instances, though, where extensive, multifaceted data sets are held for some species).

+### MISCELLANEOUS DATA STANDARDS
+This is a set of conventions and standards that we have agreed to adopt with respect to certain types of data.

+- Peptides SHALL be given the same names and identifiers as the transcripts from which they were derived.
+This means, for example, that in the case of providers who have suffixed the names of transcripts with a ".p" to discriminate the peptides derived from them, we will have slightly different naming within the federation.